pipelinelabo/datalaiq-wiki/gui/labels/labels.md

 # Labels and Filtering

-Objects in Gravwell such as dashboards, resources, macros, etc. can be *labeled* for organizational purposes.
+Objects in DatalaiQ such as dashboards, resources, macros, etc. can be *labeled* for organizational purposes.
 Some objects distributed in kits may be pre-labeled for convenience.
 The following object types can be labeled:

 * Extractors
 * Dashboards